 All food products must include a label that lists the common name of the food, a list of ingredients, the net quantity in metric and standard measurements, and the name and address of the company responsible for packaging or manufacturing.
 Product labels must also display the nutrition facts table, any warnings about potential allergens, and cooking instructions (if applicable).
 Additionally, fresh foods must also have a “best before” date printed on them.

-It is important to accurately identify all health Canada food ingredients as well as any potential allergens.
+It is important to accurately identify all Health Canada food ingredients as well as any potential allergens.
 All ingredients must be listed in descending order, followed by the common name of each item.
 Any potential allergens must also be clearly labeled and identified on the product’s label.
-The Canadian Food Inspection Agency provides a comprehensive list of potential allergens that must be identified in order to comply with the Canadian Food and Drug Regulations.
+The Canadian Food Inspection Agency provides a comprehensive list of potential allergens that must be identified to comply with the Canadian Food and Drug Regulations.

 What nutrition and serving information should be on food labels in Canada?